 The foremost mission of the Oregon Medical Board (Board) is the protection of Oregon’s citizens from the practice of medicine by unqualified, incompetent or impaired medical providers.
 Secondarily, the Board supports its licensees in remaining in or returning to the safe practice of medicine.
 The Board participates in the Health Professionals’ Services Program (HPSP), a rehabilitation and monitoring program for licensees with substance abuse or mental health disorders.
 HPSP was established in July 2010 as a statewide, confidential resource; it is the successor to the Health Professionals Program (HPP), which was in place for the preceding 20 years.

-Licensees experiencing substance abuse or mental health problems who entered HPP’s treatment and monitoring program experienced significant success in being able to return to practice and overcome their addiction.
-The typical participant spent five years in the program.
-Experience, in Oregon and nationally, indicates that anything short of this standard of comprehensive monitoring leads to a markedly increased failure rate.
+Licensees who participate in treatment and monitoring are very often successful in returning to safe and productive practice.
+Experience in Oregon and nationally indicates that anything short of this standard of comprehensive monitoring leads to a markedly higher failure rate.

 -Revised October 2010

 1. State law requires that all impaired licensees be reported to the Board (ORS 676.150).2.
 Medical Practice Act violations are enumerated in ORS 677.190.